alexandrelutt/alexandrelutt.github.io/_posts/2021-06-09-flan_patissier.md

 comments: true
 ---

-This is the classic French recipe for the *flan pâtissier* It takes a bit of patience, but trust me, it's totally worth it...
+This is the classic French recipe for the *flan pâtissier*.
+It does take a bit of patience, but trust me, it's totally worth it...

 ![Flan](/assets/img/flan.jpg){: .mx-auto.d-block :}